skippy107/llm_private/README.md

-** You must add documents to the data/mixed folder BEFORE running the application ** You must run the application once locally to build the indexes. this saves container startup time
+** You must add documents to the data/mixed folder BEFORE running the application.
+You must also run the application once locally to build the indexes. this saves container startup time

 ## Getting Started

+This is an example application that indexes a collection of documents and allows the user to query via a simple UI.

+The example is written for Azure OpenAI service but it should work against the public OpenAI service as well ( see environment variables below )

+You will need an API key and base URL for whatever service you are using

+Docker installed if you want to build and deploy the app as a container

+Also a working installation of Python v 3.9 or greater.
+Lower versions may require you to install additional packages.

 We recommend pipenv to install separate from system python packages

+## Installation

+Clone the repo then change into the repo folder and type

-pipenv install -r requirements.txt
+`pipenv install -r requirements.txt`

-or to install alongside system python packages
+Or, to install alongside system python packages

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ## Setup Steps & Local use with Python
 - Put documents in the `data/mixed` folder